cybex-dev/twilio_voice/README.md

 ### Web Setup:

+**BREAKING CHANGES:**
+Since we are now using `web_callkit` package, the web implementation requires copying over only 2 files, please see the required files below.

 Web requires 2 files to be copied over/provided for web implementation to work correctly.
 These files are:
 1. `twilio.min.js`
 2. `js_notifications-sw.js`